Skip to main content

 The second mechanic is transferring confiscated stETH to the Lido DAO Treasury.
 This approach is applied to penalties that are used to address protocol operational costs (e.g., keyRemovalCharge).

-Penalized funds are burned for all the reasons described in the previous section.
-At the moment, only one penalty transferred to the Treasury is the keyRemovalCharge.
+Penalized funds are burned for most of the reasons described in the previous section.
+At the moment, there are two penalties transferred to the Treasury: keyRemovalCharge and triggerableWithdrawalRequestFee.

 Insufficient bond